-Our plastic spatula is on piece of plastic material.
-It has the same shape as the metal spatula with a quarter circle designed for inserting the fabric easily in a wall upholstery track.
+Our plastic spatula is a finishing hand tool.
+It has the same shape as the metal spatula with a quarter circle design for inserting a fabric in a wall upholstery track.

 This hand tool works like a metal spatula.
 Hold it the same way.
 A back and forth movement gets the fabric into the tracks.
 Continue until the fabric has disappear completely.
 Therefore, you should consider acquiring them both.

 Please don’t use it to fit the fabric at the beginning because it is not strong enough.
 The plastic will brake.